Gramonesk/Gramonesk/README.md

 About Me
 ---
-A Unity Game Programmer with expertise in software architecture and clean coding practices, I possess a strong curiosity that drives me to thoroughly analyze and deconstruct game mechanics.
+Unity Game Programmer with expertise in software architecture and clean coding practices, I possess a strong curiosity that drives me to thoroughly analyze and deconstruct game mechanics.
+My passion for clean code not only enhances maintainability but also facilitates collaboration within development teams.

 <h2>My Projects</h2>